- Open Access

 Data on the monetary costs of IAS to mainland Africa as well as information about the presence and abundance of the most important IAS were collected through literature review and an online survey among a wide variety of stakeholders.
 Using this and additional data from publicly available sources we estimated yield losses and management costs due to IAS in agriculture for individual countries and the entire continent.
 Where the data allowed, the costs for selected IAS or crops were estimated separately.
 The estimates were extrapolated using production and distribution data and/or matching of agro-ecological zones.

-The total estimated annual cost of IAS to agriculture in Africa is USD 3.66 Tn.
-Yield losses, reductions in livestock derived income and IAS management costs, mainly labour costs, constitute the majority of the estimated cost (ca. 1, < 1 and 99 percent, respectively).
-The IAS causing the highest yield losses were Phthorimaea absoluta (USD 11.4 Bn) and Spodoptera frugiperda (USD 9.4 Bn).
+The total estimated annual cost of IAS to agriculture in Africa is USD 65.58 Bn.
+Management costs (comprising mainly labour costs associated with weeding), crop yield losses and reductions in livestock derived income constitute the majority of the estimated cost (55.42, 44.31 and 0.26 percent, respectively).
+The IAS causing the highest yield losses was Spodoptera frugiperda (USD 9.4 Bn).

 This study reveals the extent and scale of the economic impacts of IAS in the agricultural sector in one of the least studied continents.
 Although the cost estimate presented here is significant, IAS also cause major costs to other sectors which could not be assessed due to data deficit.
 The results highlight the need for pre-emptive management options, such as prevention and early detection and rapid response to reduce huge potential future costs, as well as measures that contribute to large-scale control of widely established IAS at little cost to farmers and other affected land users, to reduce losses and improve livelihoods.